-The Management Board of Jubii Europe N.V. kept the Supervisory Board well informed about the status of the shutdown process of the Company during the period under review, January 1, 2014, to September 30, 2015.
+The Management Board of Jubii Europe N.V. kept the Supervisory Board well informed about the status of the shutdown process of the Company during the period under review, October 1, 2015, to September 30, 2016.
 The progress of the foresaid process was discussed on the basis of monthly reports, routine meetings between the Management Board and the Chairman of the Supervisory Board as well as specific reports presented at the Supervisory Board meetings.
-The Supervisory Board held four ordinary meetings in the financial year under review.
-In the course of these meetings the reports of the Management Board always comprised a detailed description of the liquidation processes e.g. on the progress in the law suit against TeliaSonera, on the termination of contracts, the liquidation of affiliated entities and the financial effects of the foresaid process.
+The Supervisory Board held two ordinary and two extraordinary meetings in the financial year under review.
+In the course of these meetings the reports of the Management Board always comprised a detailed description of the liquidation processes, e.g. on the progress of the law suit against Telia Company, of the termination of contracts, the liquidation of affiliated entities and the financial effects of the foresaid process.
 The Supervisory Board was thus able to conclude that the shutdown process was being managed properly.